Positioning Ballet 2019: Keynotes & speeches

 THE DECONSTRUCTION OF THE ANATOMY OF CULTURE AND LEADERSHIP IN BALLET

-I would like to deconstruct the culture and leadership in ballet in hopes that we might take a contemplative look at the existing paradigms, and their relevance 2019, and that you as leaders might examined your role and responsibility in perpetuating or reshaping them.
+I would like to deconstruct the culture and leadership in ballet in hopes that we might take a contemplative look at the existing paradigms, and their relevance in 2019, and that you as leaders might examine your role and responsibility in perpetuating or reshaping them.

 So let’s define culture:

 Culture is a system of patterns around hierarchies, religion, beliefs, and values.
 It is the collective behavioral programming of a group of people that is considered to be the tradition and is passed on generation to generation, often going unchallenged.

 We are all born into a multiplicity of cultures, some are fixed like our nationality, race, ethnicity, others are adopted through relationships, education, sexual orientation, or where we live and work.
 Sometimes they fit together easily, sometimes they contradict.
 This amalgam of cultures are the foundation of our social identities, our core sense of self - You see, that’s why cultures are so deeply and profoundly personal, they tell us who we are, and where we fit into the world.

 From the outside, cultures can be difficult to comprehend, so there is a lot of judgement surrounding them.
 One thing is certain, no culture is idyllic, all have embedded within them implicit and explicit biases.
 Everyone experiences cultures from their point of entry genre, race, class, level of education.
 All determine your amount of privilege--- Privilege comes in sizes other than white and male.
 Depending on your level, or lack of privilege you can be empowered or disenfranchised.

 Our privilege can render us oblivious to cultural inequities suffered by others because they do not affect us.
 When you are part of a culture, it is hard to see these flaws, because you’re standing too closely.
 This is why I had to take a step back from ballet.